rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

    Have we written about it before?
 Link to it.
 Mention a partner or customer?
    Link to their site.

--  Keep it concise: The internet have shrunken everyone’s attention span.
+-  Keep it concise: The Internet have shrunken everyone’s attention span.
    Say it once, say it well.
 No need to repeat the same information in different format.
 Similarly, keep paragraphs short.
 Long blocks of text are intimidating.
 Use concrete examples whenever possible.
 If you get stuck,